SPARTA WWW Site - SPARTA Documentation - SPARTA Commands

 = f(i1) + (i - i1)/(i2 - i1) * (f(i2) - f(i1))

-where the 2 surrounding file mesh points are (i1) and (i2).
-The 2 f() values on the right-hand side are the values defined at the file mesh points.
+where the 2 surrounding mesh points are (i1) and (i2).
+The 2 f() values on the right-hand side are the values defined at the mesh points.
 The sum is normalized by the length of the overlap between the grid cell line and file mesh.

 The frac keyword can alter how many particles are added, which can be useful for debugging purposes.
 If frac is set to 1.0 (the default) then the number of particles added is the sum of the M values computed for each grid cell that overlaps with the mesh defined in the file, as described above.
 If frac < 1.0 then M is scaled by frac to determine the number of particles added in each grid cell.
 Thus a simulation with less particles can easily be run to test if it is setup correctly.